 Herbed Potatoes Anna is a classic recipe which adds a touch of elegance to a comforting potato side dish.

 Because I have a food blog and the Mr. and I share an unabashed love for going out to eat, we’re often labeled as “foodies.”
 I don’t despise the term, but I’ve also never identified with it.
 Wikipedia defines a foodie as someone who has an “ardent or refined interest in food.”
 While I most definitely have an ardent interest in food, I could hardly call it refined.
-Sure, I enjoy a chef-created menu with delicate flavors and gorgeous presentation, but most nights I’d just as soon have a big, juicy burger with a heaping side of fries.
+Sure, I enjoy a chef-created menu with delicate flavors and gorgeous presentation, but most nights I’d just as soon have a Classic Bacon Cheeseburger or a pile of creamy mac and cheese.

 I’m not a food critic, a judge, or a gourmet.
 I simply love food in all it’s many elegant and not so elegant forms.

 In my mind, this Herbed Potatoes Anna hits the sweet spot between simplicity and refinement.
 It looks lovely on the plate, but at it’s heart, this dish celebrates one of the simplest, most comforting flavor combinations out there: Potatoes and butter.

 I was thumbing through a vintage cookbook recently when a recipe for Potatoes Anna caught my eye.
 I had never heard of the dish before, but it sounded too good not to try.
 The most stripped down version of this recipe is made with layers of potato brushed in butter, salt, and pepper, then baked until golden and crispy on the outside.
 The finished dish is reminiscent of a potato pie, which is inverted onto a plate and served in wedges.